ibm-cloud-docs/event-notifications/en-data-security.md

 ## Data security and compliance
 {: #en-data-security-and-compliance1}

-{{site.data.keyword.en_short}} service has data security strategies in place to meet your compliance needs and ensure that your data remains secure and protected in the cloud.
+{{site.data.keyword.en_short}} service has data security strategies in place to meet your compliance needs and help ensure that your data remains secure and protected in the cloud.

 ### Security readiness
 {: #en-security-readiness1}

-{{site.data.keyword.en_short}} ensures security readiness by adhering to {{site.data.keyword.IBM_notm}} best practices for systems, networking, and secure engineering.
+{{site.data.keyword.en_short}} helps ensure security readiness by adhering to {{site.data.keyword.IBM_notm}} best practices for systems, networking, and secure engineering.

 To learn more about security controls across {{site.data.keyword.cloud_notm}}, see [How do I know that my data is safe?](/docs/overview?topic=overview-security#security){: external}.
 {: tip}